-The NSVarDens code is based on a hybrid method coupling FV and FE approaches for solving the variable density Navier-Stokes equation in dimension 2.
-This original approach for variable density flows is described in [10].
-The code, with a current version in Matlab, is still in a development phase, but simulations of the Rayleigh-Taylor instabilities prove the efficiency of the code.
-An optimized version will be produced soon and it will be completed by mesh refinements strategy.
+The ns2ddv code is based on a hybrid method coupling FV and FE approaches for solving the variable density Navier-Stokes equation in dimension 2.
+This original approach for variable density flows is described in [42].
+The current version of the ns2ddv code is being developed around the GetFem++ and the Bamg softwares.
+It allows in particular mesh refinement strategies so that very relevant simulations can be reached (As the falling droplet with very high density ratios, see for example [32]).